 4362.
 Tectonics (3).
 Prerequisites: Senior standing in the major and GEOL 3402.
 Survey of the plate tectonic paradigm in terms of historical development and modern application.

 5001.
 Problems in Geosciences (V1-6).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Independent study under guidance of a faculty member.

 5101.
 Seminar (1).

 5300.
 Individual Studies in Geology (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 A structured independent graduate studies course under the guidance of a faculty member.
 May be repeated for credit.

 5303.
 Advanced Igneous Petrology (3).
 Phase relations, geochemistry, and tectonic setting of igneous rocks.
 Emphasis on modern concepts of magma origin and differentiation.
 May be repeated for credit.